-The Court of Protection is a dedicated court that looks after those who have lost mental capacity.
+The Court of Protection is a dedicated court that has the power to make decisions on behalf of those who have lost mental capacity.
 As well as helping you with more routine applications in the Court of Protection, our team can assist with contested applications.

 You may have been provided with notice that an Enduring Power of Attorney (EPA) or Lasting Power of Attorney (LPA) is to be registered and you do not think that the proposed attorney is appropriate or you wish to have your say.

-You may have been provided with notice of an application to the Court, either for a deputy to be appointed, a statutory will to be made, a gift application or an application of some other nature that you do not agree with.
+You may have been served with notice of an application to the court, for example for a deputy to be appointed, a statutory will to be made, a gift application or an application of some other nature that you do not agree with.

 It is important to take specialist advice before you respond with your objection.
 The time limits for objecting to an application in the court are quite short and therefore to prepare the best possible case, it is wise to contact a specialist immediately.